 Our first stop in Fez Handicraft Day Tour includes Souk Lihoud, or the Jewish Market.
 It is rich of verities of carpets, woodcrafts, and leather works covering all tastes.
 Several kinds of handicrafts artists such as Black smiths and carpenters do their business here.
 They have back stores where they do the handwork; in the front, they sell it.
 This style of work is not changed since the construction of the Medina in the 8th century.
-They speak the immortal and artistic spirit of Fez and its livelihood through symbols and stunning designs.
-They communicate hidden mystical messages through the patterns of their carpets.
+They speak the immortal and artistic spirit of Fez and its livelihood through symbols and stunning designs and communicate hidden mystical messages through the patterns of their carpets.

 This tour will help us uncover the delightful mystics of Morocco.
 This charming city will not cease fascinating us with the beauty of it ceramics and mosaics.
 We will discover the wonders and passions of the people of this city meeting us with some of the known artists that maintain its beauty.
 Do not hesitate and join us for an informative trip of Fez, learn how the colorful artworks are made, and benefit from a precious opportunity this tour offers and opens the gates toward more understanding of the Moroccan spirit of arts and crafts.